aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Deathsmoke.md

 # Deathsmoke

-Emit 20 particles at the parent or an [Entity data](../../../TextAsset%20Data/Entity%20data.md)'s position with configurable size.
+Emit 20 particles at the parent or an [Entity](../../../Entities/Entity.md)'s position with configurable size.

 ## Syntax